Prototyping your Frontend: How to mock responses in API Management?

 mock responses in API Management: Azure Portal Mocking Frontend Response types

-• The mock-response policy will take this sample response that you defined as the response to be delivered to the caller
+• The mock-response policy will use the sample response you defined as the response to deliver to the caller.

 mock responses in API Management: Azure Portal Mocking user defined responses

-• if you instead provide a response schema instead of samples, the mock-response policy will generate a sample response from the schema provided
+• If you provide a response schema instead of samples, the mock-response policy will generate a sample response from the schema.

-• If you don’t define samples or schemas, the policy will return a 200 OK response with no content return.
+• If you don’t define samples or schemas, the policy will return a 200 OK response with no content returned.

 Normally, the policy template (or signature) is: